GLP-1 RA FAQ

 Frequently asked questions about Semaglutide (Ozempic/Rybelsus/Wegovy), Liraglutide (Saxenda), and Dulaglutide (Trulicity)

 This page is intended to answer common questions that people have about the class of medications known as glucacon-like peptide-1 receptor agonists, or GLP-1 RAs.
 If you have specific questions not answered here, or if you would like personalised advice from a professional regarding the use of these medications, please contact our NOVI team.
-Existing clients can use the NOVIFY app or drop us a WhatsApp message, while new clients will need to start with a consultation.
+Existing clients can use the NOVI app or drop us a WhatsApp message, while new clients will need to start with a consultation.

 Semaglutide (Ozempic/Rybelsus/Wegovy) FAQ